 Attached, please find supporting documents.

 End of whistleblower complaint.

-The above document unfortunately shows what I experienced when I went to the FAA with my whistleblower report of massive QA management driven fraud throughout Boeing Commercial Airplanes.
-Reporting anything to the FAA is exactly the same as reporting it to corrupt Boeing management itself, and is just as ineffective.
+The above document unfortunately shows what I experienced when I went to the FAA with my whistleblower report of QA management driven fraud throughout Boeing Commercial Airplanes.
+Reporting anything to the FAA is exactly the same as reporting it to Boeing management itself, and is just as ineffective, in my experience.

-The Boeing QA Manager Whistleblower insisted on trying to have the defective squibs analyzed for failure analysis and all the appropriate actions taken to assure the fleet was corrected and the flying public was safe, but rather than getting the support they requested from Boeing QA management, they were removed from the investigation and the investigation was stopped.
+Boeing QA Manager Whistleblower Mitch insisted on trying to have the defective squibs analyzed for failure analysis and all the appropriate actions taken to assure the fleet was corrected and the flying public was safe, but rather than getting the support he requested from his Boeing QA management, he was removed from the investigation and the investigation was stopped.

-A Boeing apologist online actually wrote that passenger and flight attendant oxygen masks functioning isn't a concern, as the pilots would always detect a hull breach at altitude, immediately don their own oxygen masks, then immediately dive to an altitude to where others on the plane can breath without supplementary oxygen.
+A Boeing apologist on the Facebook post of this blog actually wrote that passenger and flight attendant oxygen masks functionality isn't a concern, as the pilots would always detect a hull breach at altitude, immediately don their own oxygen masks, then immediately dive to an altitude to where others on the plane can breath without supplementary oxygen.

 This is false.
 That isn't what actually happens in real world hull breach situations: